-It is time to eradicate the myth that buying investment properties in New York City is only for elite real estate moguls.
+It is time to eradicate the myth that buying an investment property in New York City is only for elite real estate moguls.
 Investors come in all shapes and sizes, and some properties are available for reasonable prices.

 While owning your own home has many benefits, there is a way to invest in real estate that can also produce a steady flow of income.
 However, this oversimplifies the subject.
-This article discusses the essentials of real estate investing.
+We will cover everything you need to know about investing in real estate.

 Baseball season is upon us, so you sit down to watch your favorite team.
 The star player is at the plate, and he is ready to hit the ball with a cricket bat.
 Of course, this scenario is ridiculous, but we equate this to New York City real estate investors playing the wrong game.
 Instead of hunting for yield, capital appreciation is the main game in the city.

 The yield, or cap rate, is your net cash flow divided by your purchase price.
 In this city, it has historically been 3%-4%.
 This is much lower than yields across the country.
 For instance, multi-family properties in Atlanta and Chicago are about 4.75% at the low end and over 6% in Indianapolis, according to a study done by Cushman.

 Many cities offer a higher yield, making rents an attractive source of steady income.
 However, despite the high rents commanded in New York City, this is not the primary factor generating returns.
 This naturally leads to the question: why invest in New York City?
 After all, an investment in the ten-year Treasury note currently has a 3% yield, but this has been an unusually low period for rates.

 Since it is backed by the full faith and credit of the United States government, repayment of the principal is considered risk free.
 Unlike real estate, it is a passive investment that does not involve inconvenient calls for emergency repairs and unruly tenants.
 Since real estate involves more risk, there must be a higher potential return.
 There is a missing piece to the return equation.